Parameter Estimation in an SPDE Model for Cell Repolarisation: Application to experimental data

-The time to repolarisation in the 18 cells (i.e, $\tau_{\gamma}$ with $\gamma = 1.2$) ranges from $16$ to $51$ with mean $23.83$, which is a reasonable value for \textit{Dictyostelium} cells.
+The time to repolarisation in the 18 cells (i.e., $\tau_{\gamma}$ with $\gamma = 0.5$) ranges from $15$ to $49$ with median $22$, which are reasonable values for \textit{Dictyostelium} cells \cite{dalous2008reversal}.
 We have also simulated the stochastic Meinhardt model using the averaged estimated diffusivities, keeping the same parameters for $f_A$ and the same initial conditions as in Section \ref{sec:numerics}, and computed the time to repolarisation as in Section \ref{sec:effectofnoise}.
-The behaviour of $\tau_\gamma$ is similar, with its mean decreasing for growing $\sigma_{A}$.
-For example, for $\gamma = 1.2$, we get $\tau_{\gamma} = 51.34$ in the deterministic case, $\tau_{\gamma} = 46.95$ (on average) when $\sigma_{A} = 0.02$ and $\tau_{\gamma} = 29.41$ (on average) for $\sigma_{A} = 0.10$.
+The behaviour of $\tau_\gamma$ is similar, with its median decreasing for growing $\sigma_{A}$.
+For example, for $\gamma = 0.5$, we get $\tau_{\gamma} = 40.38$ in the deterministic case, the median value $\tau_{\gamma} = 36.89$ when $\sigma_{A} = 0.02$ and the median value $\tau_{\gamma} = 23.29$ for $\sigma_{A} = 0.10$.

 Since the estimated diffusivities are smaller than the diffusivity used for our previous simulations, several new fronts were typically built upon repolarisation.
-However, as discussed in Section \ref{sec:effectofnoise}, the reduction of $D_{I}$ helps to create one stable front again.
+As discussed in Section \ref{sec:effectofnoise}, the reduction of $D_{I}$ helps to create one stable front again.